Major Car Insurance Discounts That Save You the Most Money

 Lesser-Known and Hidden Car Insurance Discounts

 Many valuable discounts aren't widely advertised, but they're available if you know to ask about them.
-These hidden opportunities can add significant savings to your policy.
+These hidden opportunities can add meaningful savings to your policy.

 Occupation-Based Discounts

 Your profession matters to insurers.
 Teachers, doctors, nurses, engineers, accountants, lawyers, and first responders often qualify for 4-6% discounts or reduced base rates.
 These professions correlate with lower claim rates and more responsible behavior.
 Selective Insurance offers up to 6% for certified medical or educational professionals.
-Always mention your occupation when getting quotes, as this adjustment may not be advertised as a formal discount.
+Always mention your occupation when getting quotes — this adjustment may not be advertised as a formal discount.

 Affinity and Association Discounts